uab-cgds-worthey/quac/docs/quac_cli.md

-# Command line interface
+# How to run QuaC pipeline

-After activating the conda environment, QuaC pipeline can be run using the wrapper/CLI script `src/run_quac.py`.
-Here are all the options available:
+After [fulfilling the necessary requirements and setting up the workflow configs](./reqts_configs.md) and [activating the conda environment](./installation.md), QuaC pipeline can be run using the wrapper/CLI (command line interface) tool `src/run_quac.py`

+## Command line interface

 ```sh
 $ python src/run_quac.py -h